3t8U/REDUX_project_3_ruby/README.md

-# _¡WORD UP!_
+# _¡P's & Vs!_

-#### _This is an application that stores words and their definitions_
+#### _This is an application that store volunteer & project data_

 #### By _**Nate Powers**_

 ## Description

-_This application allows the user to create, read, update & delete words, definitions and pronunciation details_
+_This application allows the user to create, read, update & delete projects and their associated volunteers_

 _https://3t8u.github._

 ##Specs

-* _The application allows the user to input a word_

-* _The application allows the user to add a definition to the inputted word and a pronunciation key_
+* _The application allows the user to create, read, update ad destroy Projects_

-* _The application allows the user edit & delete words, their definitions and pronunciations_

-* _The application allows the user to click and sort all entries alphabetically_
+* _The application allows the user to assign, read, update and destroy volunteers for projects_

-* _The application allows the user to search the list of words by word or definition_

-* _  _